qdrant/docs/qdrant/v1.2.x/search.md

 }
 ```

-The groups will be ordered by the score of the top point in the group.
-Inside each group the points will be sorted too.
+The groups are ordered by the score of the top point in the group.
+Inside each group the points are sorted too.

 The `group_by` field does not accept the `[]` syntax to use whole arrays.
 However, if the field of a point is an array (e.g. `"document_id": ["a", "b"]`), the point can be included in multiple groups (e.g. `"document_id": "a"` and `document_id: "b"`).